itsleeds/odjitter/README.md

 ## Docker

-Alternatively, you can run through Docker: `docker run -t abstreet/odjitter <CMD>`.
+Alternatively, you can run through Docker:
+`docker run -t abstreet/odjitter <CMD>`.
 See below for command line usage, or start with `help`.

-NOTE: There's no maintenance guarantee the Docker image has up-to-date changes from this repository.
+NOTE: There’s no maintenance guarantee the Docker image has up-to-date changes from this repository.
 File an issue if you think the Docker version is out-of-date and you need something newer.

 (For maintainers only: to build and push a new version, `docker build -t odjitter . && docker tag odjitter abstreet/odjitter:latest && docker push abstreet/odjitter:latest`.)

 # `jitter` OD data